oscargao98/Segmentation_Oscar/README.md

 Files to check:
 - Load_All_Scans.ipynb -- function to read all CT scans of one patient
-- Trained_Models.ipynb -- Example implementations of several pre-trained cnn segmentation models
+- Trained_Models.ipynb -- example implementations of several pre-trained cnn segmentation models